Willow Class

 In Science lessons, we will be learning about animals including humans and finding out about different animal groups and their characteristics.
 We will also be learning about seasonal changes from winter to spring and will make a weather chart to look at how the two seasons differ.

 In our Design and the Arts lessons, we will be looking at the work of Miranda Lloyd and her use of line and colour in her artwork.
-We will also be looking at the work of Romero Britto, Alma Thomas and Beatriz Milhazes and their use of geometric shapes, patterns, colour and collage.
-We will produce our own artwork inspired by the artists we have studied.
-We will also be discussing which art pieces we like and why.
+We will also be looking at ‘The Great Wave of Kanagawa’ by Katsushika Hokusai and some of the artwork of Alma Thomas and Beatriz Milhazes.
+We will be looking at their use of geometric shapes, patterns, colour and collage and use these as inspiration for our own artwork.

 In Maths, we will be learning about place value within 20, addition and subtraction for numbers up to 20 and place value for numbers up to 50.
 We will also be learning how to measure length, height, weight and volume.